sharonytlau/blog/content/blog/2022-01-27-dom-and-events/index.md

 ---
-title: "Interact with the page"
+title: "Interact With the Page"
 date: "2022-01-28"
 description: "DOM manipulation and event handling in JavaScript"
 ---